VAIJ-TEJAS/Articles/Introduction to Web Development Using Python/draft.md

 ```
 [click here](https://docs.djangoproject.com/en/5.0/intro/tutorial03/) to learn more about  Templates, Views and Routes in Django.
 ![Output](https://github.com/anuja19103/Articles/assets/125860363/c0b6e837-d42e-4665-86f1-f6f985426d0c)
-The steps above create a very basic Django web application with just one basic homepage view.
-Make this structure more sophisticated by adding more views, templates, and routes to get bigger applications.
+The steps above create a very basic **Django web application** with just one basic homepage view.
+Make this structure more sophisticated by adding more **views, templates, and routes** to get bigger applications.
 # Understanding HTTP and URLs
 ## HTTP Protocol
-HTTP stands for HyperText Transfer Protocol.
-It is the basis of communication on the web that allows for the transfer of data between clients, typically browsers, and servers, typically websites.
+HTTP stands for **HyperText Transfer Protocol**.
+It is the basis of communication on the web that allows for the transfer of data between **clients, typically browsers, and servers, typically websites**.
 Some of its main components are:
 - **Request:** This is sent by the client in order to request a resource from the server.
 - **Response:** This is what is sent in reply by the server, carrying either the requested resource or the outcome of that request.
 - **Methods:** define actions like GET or POST.